Is a Career

 Right for You?

-Careers in Private Service can be very rewarding.
-However, they are less glamorous and easy than one might believe.
+Careers in Private Service can be very rewarding in many ways.
+However, they are less glamorous and effortless than one might imagine.
 The entertainment industry has created stereotypes that simply don’t exist.
 Mr. French was more than a trusted confidant, keeper of secrets, and all-seeing butler.
-And Miranda Priestly’s demanding and demoralizing work culture is not the norm with most principals.
-Good, mediocre, and bad employers, supervisors, and staff are found in every industry.
+And Miranda Priestly’s demanding and demoralizing work culture is not the norm with most principal employers.
+Great, mediocre, and bad employers, supervisors, and staff are found in every industry, including Private Service.

 Skills